RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 1. [Store database credentials in AWS secrets manager](#store-secret)
 1. [Create a vector index in your database](#create-vector-index) for Bedrock to use

-After you set up the database, you can use the database information to [set it as your knowledge base database](#set-bedrock-database).
+After you set up the database, you can use the database information to set it as your knowledge base database when you [create a knowledge base](#create-a-knowledge-base).

 ### Sign up and create a database  {#sign-up-create-subscription}